sklprogs/LanguageTricks/README.md

 ## comma before a subordinate conjunction

 A subordinate clause will not form a complete sentence.
 It will instead make a reader want additional information to finish the thought.
-The examples of subordinate conjunctions are **after, although, as, because, before, even if, even, though, if, in order that, once, since, so that, than, that, though, unless**, etc.
+The examples of subordinate conjunctions are ***after, although, as, because, before, even if, even, though, if, in order that, once, since, so that, than, that, though, unless***, etc.

 The rule is to use a comma after the subordinate clause rather than before the subordinate conjunction:

 > *Jonathon spent his class time reading comic books since his average was a 45 one week before final exams.*

-> *Since Jonathon\'s class average was a 45 one week before final exams, he spent his class time reading comic books.*
+> *Since Jonathon’s class average was a 45 one week before final exams, he spent his class time reading comic books.*

 [*Source*](https://prowritingaid.com/grammar/1000080/Should-I-use-a-comma-before-a-subordinate-conjunction)